 As well as cooking, Sandy lists sewing and playing the piano as some of her hobbies.
 The entire family loves to run and this keeps everyone in shape too.
-The kids especially, as the two boys play sports in high school and the younger ones are
+The kids especially, as the two boys play sports in high school and the younger ones are involved with Little Dribblers and Rachel and Rebecca will play junior

-The kids are also very active in band and the family attends many functions such as concerts, ballgames and other activities where the band performs.
+The kids are also very active in band and the family attends many functions such as concerts, ballgames and other activities where the band

 Kerry and Sandy have lived in Pattonville for nine years after moving here from Leadore, Idaho.
 They are members of the Church of Jesus Christ of Latter Days Saints.
 Sandy leads music in the primary grades and Kerry serves as a counselor to the and we will see you in the kitchen!
-Grandma Hunt's White Breadthis bread is delicious all hot and
+Grandma Hunt's White Breadthis bread is delicious all hot and buttered